dostogircse171/django_events_timetable/README.md

 ![wagtail](https://img001.prntscr.com/file/img001/SDQ3ZlX-SSuXHIfNSLn2SA.png)

 **2.2 Making Events:**
-To display an event and it's timetable content you need to create an event first.
-Consider this event as a `Group` and under this event group you can add as many event timetable as needed.
+To display an event and its timetable content you need to create an event first.
+Consider this event as a `Group` and under this event group you can add as many event timetables as needed.
 Once you create an Events it will autogenerate a template tag for example `{% display_event "ID" %}`

 ![wagtail](https://i.ibb.co/WggFkwV/events-model-demo.gif)

 **2.3 Events TimeTable:**
-After you add events now need to add timetable under that event.
-For that you need to add timetable data and select appropriate events.
+After adding an event, you need to add the timetable under that event.
+For that, you need to add timetable data and select appropriate events.

 ![wagtail](https://i.ibb.co/5R4L0tj/timetable-model-demo.gif)

 **2.3 Displaying the Event:** To display the event in your templates, the app provides custom Django template tags for easy integration.
-For Django CMS the app provide Plugin Placeholder to drag and drop events into template.
+For Django CMS the app provides a Plugin Placeholder to drag and drop events into the template.

 To display agenda items in your Django templates, first load the `dynamic_agenda` template tags:
 ```html